BrightspaceUI/actions/publish-to-cdn/README.md

 - Caches all assets for 1 year
 - Enables `public-read` access
 - Prefixes `bucket-path` with `s3://d2lprodcdn/`
+- Automatically assumes the correct role for publishing

 > [!IMPORTANT]
 > Published files will be cached indefinitely, so ensure a mechanism for cache invalidation is present, such as a version number in the `cdn-path`.
 For example: `<lib-name>/<version>`.